Education & Wellbeing

 Providing daily care for the children is essential.

-Meals are served at the foundation at the same time for all children, ensuring that everyone receives lunch and dinner together.
+Meals are served at the same time for all children, ensuring everyone receives lunch and dinner together.
 If a child misses a meal, they can inform either the matron or me directly so we can make sure they are served.

-When food shortages occur, we sometimes purchase food on credit, paying the suppliers later when donations arrive.
-To manage this responsibly, we usually plan food spending one to two months ahead.
+When food shortages occur, we sometimes buy food on credit and repay suppliers later when donations arrive.
+To manage this responsibly, we usually plan food expenses one to two months in advance.

 Healthcare is available 24 hours a day.
 A nearby hospital provides treatment whenever a child becomes sick, and the foundation settles the bills monthly.
-Because the hospital is only a short distance away, the children can receive immediate care.
+Because the hospital is close by, the children can receive immediate care.
 In more serious cases, we transport them to larger hospitals located five to ten minutes away.

 Main Monthly Expenses